USGS-CMG/stglib/doc/runots.rst

 To get final wave-statistics .nc files for supported instruments, the user has 2 potential options ``nc2waves`` and ``nc2diwasp`` with a clean .nc file of continuous or burst data as a positional argument

-To find out what options are available for a specfic instrument the user can run ``runots.py <insert instrument code> -h``
+To find out what options are available for a specific instrument the user can run ``runots.py <insert instrument code> -h``

 runots.py